 We may conduct future offerings of our common stock, preferred stock or other securities that are convertible into or exercisable for our common stock to finance our operations or fund acquisitions, or for other purposes.
-In addition, we have reserved 11,390,340 shares of our common stock issuable upon the exercise of stock options outstanding under our equity incentive plans, as of June 30, 2018, at a weighted average price of \$4.84 per share; 162,125 shares of our common stock issuable pursuant to unvested restricted stock units outstanding as of June 30, 2018; 644,651 shares of our common stock available for future issuance as of June 30, 2018 under our 2012 equity incentive plan; and 2,483,000 shares of our common stock available for future issuance as of June 30, 2018 under our 2014 Inducement Award Program.
-The indenture for the notes will not restrict our ability to issue additional equity securities in the future.
+In addition, we have reserved 11,390,340 shares of our common stock issuable upon the exercise of stock options outstanding under our equity incentive plans, as of June 30, 2018, at a weighted average price of \$4.84 per share; 162,125 shares of our common stock issuable pursuant to unvested restricted stock units outstanding as of June 30, 2018; 644,651 shares of our common stock available for future issuance as of June 30, 2018 under our 2012 equity incentive plan; and 2,483,000 shares of our common stock available for future issuance as of June 30, 2018 under our 2012 equity incentive plan; and 2,483,000 shares of our common stock available for future issuance as of June 30, 2018 under our 2012 equity incentive plan; and 2,483,000 shares of our common stock available for future.
 If we issue additional shares of our common stock or rights to acquire shares of our common stock, if any of our existing stockholders sells a substantial amount of our common stock, or if the market perceives that such issuances or sales may occur, then the trading price of our common stock, and, accordingly, the trading price of the notes may significantly decrease.
 In addition, our issuance of additional shares of common stock will dilute the ownership interests of our existing common stockholders, including noteholders who have received shares of our common stock upon conversion of their notes.